sammyd/sammyd.github.com/_posts/2012-09-14-conair-the-quest-for-reasonable-office-air-con.markdown

 title: "ConAir: The quest for reasonable office air con"
 date: 2012-09-14 21:22
 comments: true
-categories: [arduino, python, electronics, tempodb]
+tags: [arduino, python, electronics, tempodb]
 ---

 We're all pretty genial people in our office, however, together with car parking,